 Now, I know that eggplant is not a very popular vegetable!
 You either love it or hate it.
 But trust me when I say this, this salad will change your mind about eggplants.
 I can say this because I wasn't always a fan until I tried this salad at a local restaurant and I was instantly hooked!
-Fried eggplants, fresh tomatoes, feta cheese, almonds and BASIL!!!
+Fried eggplants, fresh tomatoes, feta cheese, olives, almonds and BASIL!!!
 Oh my, I can't even begin to describe the flavors of this dish.
 It's fresh.
 It's flavorful.
 And, it's definitely going to become a favorite!

 Prep Time: 20 minutes

 Cook Time: 15 minutes